-These slim and practical handbooks focus on some of the common stressors and mental health conditions found in learning situations among students of all ages (including adults) and those who lead their learning.
+These practical handbooks focus on some of the common stressors and mental health conditions found in learning situations among students of all ages (including adults) and those who lead their learning.
 The content addresses psychosocial needs and the challenges faced in the learning and teaching environment.
-Written with a clear structure and easy style, they aim to enhance both learning and teaching across a range of settings ...
+Written with a clear structure and easy style, they aim to enhance both learning and teaching ...
 Read more

 Safer Care: Human Factors in Healthcare Course Books

 Patrick Mitchell (Editor) Clive Bloxham, Guy Hirst, Emma Nunez, Nancy Redfern, Gavin Thoms